 - All treatments must be initiated within 6 months of receiving the grant

 - The grant expires 12 months after issuance and unused funds will be rolled into future grant cycles for other recipients.

-Note: Grants must be utilized within twelve months of being awarded and will be paid directly to the service provider—not the patient—for future costs/services.
-Previous procedures and expenses are not eligible for grants.
+Note: Grants must be fully utilized within twelve months of being awarded and must be initiated within 6 months.
+Grants will be paid directly to the service provider—not the patient—for future costs/services.
+Past procedures and expenses are not eligible for grants.
 Recipients agree to participate in promotional activities related to this grant administered by the Chicago Coalition for Family Building.